 Paying an Employee for a Holiday

 If an employee qualifies for the holiday and is given the day off, the employer must pay a regular day’s pay for that holiday.
-If the employee’s hours of work change from day to day, or if wages change from pay to pay, the employer should average hours or wages over the 30-day period immediately before the holiday to calculate what to pay the employee for the holiday.
+If the employee’s hours of work change from day to day the employer should average the hours worked over the 30-day period immediately before the holiday to calculate what to pay the employee for the holiday.
 For example: